NiGhTTraX/strong-mock/adrs/003-matcher-exports.md

 ## Context

-strong-mock exports a number of argument matchers that can be used to build complex expectations.
+strong-mock exports a number of matchers that can be used to build complex expectations.
 This ADR covers the export strategy for all the matchers.

 ## Decision drivers